Sara-Mill/E-Commerce-Back-End/README.md

   <a name = 'usefaq'></a>
   ## Usage
-  This is a back end application to connet to MSQL database.
+  This is a back end application that connects to a MYSQL database.
 It uses Insomnia to view the CRUD operations in the database.

   <a name = 'install'></a>
   ## Installation